starfortai/starfortai.github.io/README.md

 * AI NPCs of various roles can talk, interact, guide and inspire children.
 * Economic and business enlightenment (Starfort Coins).

+Starfort Curriculum:
-Based on the CASEL theory, Starfort helps ND/NT students develop important social and emotional literacy such as self-awareness, self-management, social consciousness, interpersonal skills and responsible decision-making ability.
+* Social Emotional Learning (SEL).
+Based on the CASEL theoretical framework, it includes self-awareness, self-management, social awareness, interpersonal skills, and responsible decision-making ability.
+* Social Skills Training (SST), including role-playing, teamwork, conflict resolution, and so on.
+* Basics of Social Sciences.
+Understand economy and society in an entertaining way.

-Support both Chinese and English.
+For primary school students, supporting Chinese and English.
 It is used on tablets, laptops and desktop computers, and smart glasses in families, schools and intervention centers as a high-quality, efficient and economical solution.

-Starfort technology stack:
+Starfort Technology Stack:
 * Cloud computing infrastructure.
 * Generative language, speech and vision models.
 * Real-time multi-modal multi-role agents.